JingMing77/dawa-clip/README.md

-# Few-Shot Fine-Grained Classification of Remote Sensing Images with Knowledge-Guided CLIP
+# Distribution-Aware CLIP-Adapter with Fine-Grained Text for Few-Shot Fine-Grained Classification
-Official implementation of 'Few-Shot Fine-Grained Classification of Remote Sensing Images with Knowledge-Guided CLIP
+Official implementation of 'Distribution-Aware CLIP-Adapter with Fine-Grained Text for Few-Shot Fine-Grained Classification'